-The South Florida LEPC hosted its Biennial Exercise on June 7, 2012 as the offices of the South Florida Regional Planning Council in Hollywood, Florida.
+The South Florida LEPC hosted its Biennial Exercise on June 7, 2012 at the South Florida Regional Planning Council in Hollywood, Florida.
 The exercise was also carried out as part of the HMEP Planning Grant activities for the year.

 The concept of this exercise was to provide participants with an opportunity to evaluate current local response concepts, plans and capabilities as they apply to the SoFlaLEPC's HazMat Emergency Response Plan during a chemical accident.